The biggest issue I hear when it comes to starting a house flipping business is “I have no money.”

 Sure, being fearful, not knowing what steps to take and wondering where to start also prevent people from flipping houses (all legit reasons by the way).

 But the “I have no money” sentiment is the No. 1 reason people don’t get started flipping houses.
+Would you be so scared if you knew about hard money loans?

 Enter Hard Money…